srvr-au/bums/README.md

 - POP3 only, no quota, cur mail deleted after one day, new mail after 7 days
 - also a bunch of cron scripts.

+If using an external firewall (most cloud providers do) make sure the following ports are open 80, 443, 25, 587, 995

 Allows you to sell mailboxes and on-server aliases and web hosting (static and PHP) disk space